 Done right, though, networking during the holiday season can be extremely effective.
 People are in good moods and this holiday cheer makes them much more receptive to building relationships.
 And they often have year-end professional goals just like you.

-If you are looking for work, building a new business, or searching for new clients and customers, you don’t have to push off your networking until 2015.
+If you are looking for work, building a new business, or searching for new clients and customers, you don’t have to push off your networking until the new year.
 There are a number of ways to continue to build and strengthen your professional relationships as we go through the last weeks of the year:

 The path of least resistance is to accept the narrative that the holidays are super-busy for everyone and there’s no time for networking.
 I just counted and there are 34 days between Thanksgiving and New Year’s Eve, and you probably won’t be celebrating at parties and spending time with your family for all of them.
 (I love my family, but 34 days with them would be…challenging).
 Understand that you can get all of your holiday shopping done and still find time to network if you have a plan.